xubingyue/avocadodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock AQLEXP_02_explainOverview

-*Note that the list of nodes might slightly change in future versions of ArangoDB if new execution node types get added or the optimizer create somewhat more optimized plans).*
+*Note that the list of nodes might slightly change in future versions of AvocadoDB if new execution node types get added or the optimizer create somewhat more optimized plans).*